Why Algeria Deserves a Spot on Your Travel Bucket List: 10 Unforgettable Places to Visit

 Where the Desert Meets the Sky

-Djanet is a small oasis town in the southeastern corner of Algeria, near the border with Libya and Niger.
-It is the gateway to the Tassili n'Ajjer plateau and one of the most enchanting places in the Sahara.
-The town itself is a charming collection of mud-brick houses, palm groves, and gardens that seem to defy the harsh desert environment.
+Djanet is a small oasis town in Algeria's far southeast, near the borders of Libya and Niger, and it serves as the gateway to the Tassili n'Ajjer plateau.
+The town itself is a cluster of mud-brick houses, palm groves and gardens that feel almost defiant against the surrounding desert.

-Every year in late September or early October, Djanet hosts the Sebiba Festival, a Tuareg celebration that brings together tribes from across the Sahara for a week of music, dance, and camel races.
-The festival is a spectacular display of Tuareg culture, with men in indigo robes and women in brightly colored dresses performing traditional dances around bonfires.
+Every year in late September or early October, Djanet hosts the Sebiba Festival, a Tuareg celebration that draws tribes from across the Sahara for a week of music, dance and camel races.
+It's a genuine, unfiltered display of Tuareg culture — men in indigo robes, women in brightly colored dresses, traditional dances performed around bonfires.

-Attending the Sebiba Festival was a highlight of my travels in Algeria.
-The energy was electric—thousands of Tuaregs gathered in the desert, their camels decorated with colorful tassels, their tents pitched in a vast circle.
-At night, the desert came alive with the sound of drums and the sight of dancers moving in the firelight.
-It was a reminder that the Sahara is not empty—it is full of life, culture, and tradition.
+Attending Sebiba was one of the highlights of my time in Algeria.
+Thousands of Tuareg gathered in the desert, camels decorated with colorful tassels, tents pitched in a huge circle.
+At night, drums took over and dancers moved in the firelight.
+It's a strong reminder that the Sahara isn't empty — it's full of life and living tradition.

 Exploring the Tassili

-From Djanet, you can organize expeditions into the Tassili n'Ajjer.
-Local Tuareg guides, who know the desert like the back of their hands, lead treks to see the ancient rock art, explore hidden canyons, and camp under the stars.
-The landscapes here are surreal—giant rock arches, mushroom-shaped formations, and canyons that glow red at sunset.
+From Djanet, you can arrange expeditions into the Tassili n'Ajjer with local Tuareg guides who know the desert intimately.
+Treks here take you past ancient rock art, hidden canyons, and campsites under some of the clearest night skies you'll ever see.
+The landscape is genuinely surreal — giant rock arches, mushroom-shaped formations, canyons that glow red at sunset.

 10. Tipasa: Where Rome Met the Sea